snail007/goproxy/README.md

 The next tutorial will introduce the usage method through the command line parameters, or you can get the parameters by reading the configuration file.

-The specific format is to specify the configuration file by the @ symbol, for example: ./proxy @configfile.txt
+The specific format is to specify the configuration file by the @ symbol, for example: proxy @configfile.txt

 The format in configfile.txt is that the first line is the name of the subcommand, and the second line starts with one parameter per line.